Fractal-cluster theory and thermodynamic principles of the control and analysis for the self-organizing systems: Deterministic fractal-cluster theory

-Let us consider the problem of stability of transition trajectory of a complex system from arbitrary in ideal condition in accordance with the fractal-cluster theory basic provisions.
-Obviously, both stable and unstable trajectories of system transformation can go through the one point in the phase plane entropy - time $\left(H-t\right)$ in terms of the fractal-cluster theory (\fig{figure7}).
+{}Let us consider the problem of stability of transition trajectory of a complex system from arbitrary in ideal condition in accordance with the fractal-cluster theory basic provisions.
+Obviously, both stable and unstable trajectories of system transformation can go through the one point in the phase plane of the entropy - time $\left(H-t\right)$ in terms of the fractal-cluster theory (\fig{figure7}).

-Let us also consider a fractal-cluster structure of a complex system is placed in a state close to thermodynamic equilibrium, that is, while analyzing evolution it is possible to use the linear thermodynamics of non-equilibrium processes.
-In accordance with this fact, we can use the theorem of minimum entropy production \cite{key-6}.
-For simplicity, we consider a symmetric FCM of a topological structure, then the entropy of a complex system is determined by (\ref{eq:29}).
+{}Let us also consider a fractal-cluster structure of a complex system is placed in a state close to thermodynamic equilibrium, that is, while analyzing evolution it is possible to use the linear thermodynamics of non-equilibrium processes.
+In accordance with this fact, we can use the theorem of minimum entropy production \cite{GP}.
+For simplicity, we consider a symmetric FCM of a topological structure, then the SOS entropy is determined by (\ref{H_2}).

-Using I. Prigogine\textquoteright{}s theorem of minimum entropy production \cite{key-6}, we define the function $f\left(\overline{t}\right)$ from the condition of neutral stability:
+{}Using I. Prigogine's theorem of minimum entropy production \cite{GP}, we define the function $f\left(\overline{t}\right)$ from the condition of neutral stability: